Kennected Review 2026: Shut Down by LinkedIn & Alternatives

 Yes.
 LinkedIn enforces progressive restrictions that can escalate to permanent account closure.
 This means losing access to your entire professional network, all your connections, message history, and content.
 LinkedIn's User Agreement explicitly prohibits automated tools, and the platform's detection capabilities have grown significantly since 2024.
 Kennected's shutdown demonstrates that LinkedIn will also pursue the tool providers themselves, not just individual users.

 Ready to generate leads without risking your LinkedIn account?
-ConnectSafely's inbound engagement approach gives you better results at $39/month — no bans, no cease-and-desist letters, no $1,497 onboarding fees.
+ConnectSafely's inbound engagement approach gives you better results from USD $10/month — no bans, no cease-and-desist letters, no $1,497 onboarding fees.
 See our plans and start today.

 See How It Works